-Luxury Hotels like The Four Seasons range from approximately $1,331 in the off season in September which is a bit lower than last year for the least expensive room for two.
-Other five stars like the Saint James Paris have standard rooms available for around $410 in the off season which is also a bit cheaper than 2015.
+Typically, Luxury Hotels like The Four Seasons range from approximately $1,331 in the off season in October while other five-stars like the Saint James Paris have standard rooms available for around $500 in the off season which is really a terrific price.
 An American breakfast will run you around $60 and a cup of coffee can be as high as $14 depending upon the exchange rate.

 Four Star Hotels like the Hotel Daniel range from approximately $400 in March to $450 in September for the starting ranges for a room for two people.
 The buffet breakfast is included in some packages, and when not, it can be as much as $20-30 per person extra.